School-of-Code-HQ/Clean-Code/README.md

 ## **Code Formatters**

-Code formatters automatically format code for you depending on the preferences you set.
+Code formatters automatically format code for you depending on the preferences you set.\
-Automatic formatting enables higher code quality, especially when you are working in teams and other people are reading the code you’ve written.
+Automatic formatting enables higher code quality, especially when you are working in teams and other people are reading the code you’ve written.\
-\
 Many developers maintain standards of code formatting like 2-space or 4-space indentation or using single or double quotes.
-This helps with both readbility and finding errors.
+This helps with both readbility and finding errors.\
-\
 One such formatter is Prettier.
-\

-#### Step 1 — Install the extension in VS Code
+#### Step 1 - Install the extension in VS Code

 To do this, search for Prettier - Code Formatter in the extension panel of VS Code.
 If you’re installing it for the first time, you’ll see an install button instead of the uninstall button shown here:
 <img src="images/prettierExtention.png">

-#### Step 2 — Run Prettier on a file
+#### Step 2 - Run Prettier on a file

-1 - Open Files -> Preferences -> Settings (or Ctrl + , in Windows).
+1. Open Files -> Preferences -> Settings (or Ctrl + , in Windows).
-2 - Search for Editor: Default Formatter
+2. Search for Editor: Default Formatter
-3 - Select your default formatter as Prettier - Code Formatter;
+3. Select your default formatter as Prettier - Code Formatter;

 <img src="images/prettierFormatDoc.png">

-#### Step 3 — Automatically run Prettier when saving a file
+#### Step 3 - Automatically run Prettier when saving a file

-1 - Open Files -> Preferences -> Settings (or Ctrl + , in Windows) to open the Settings menu.
+1. Open Files -> Preferences -> Settings (or Ctrl + , in Windows) to open the Settings menu.
-2 - Search for Editor: Format on Save
+2. Search for Editor: Format on Save
-3 - Click the check box under Format On Save;
+3. Click the check box under Format On Save;

 <img src="images/prettierFormatOnSave.png">

-#### Step 3 — Changing the Prettier Configuration Settings
+#### Step 3 - Changing the Prettier Configuration Settings

 Along with Prettier's default settings you can also customize your settings.